clinton-hall/nzbToMedia/README.md

 1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields in [SickBeard] as they apply to your installation.

+	category: This is only required for TorrentToMedia.

+	outputDirectory:  This is only required for TorrentToMedia.

 	host: Set this to "localhost" if SickBeard and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.

 	port: Set this to the port that SickBeard is running on.